Photography Campaign

 His work has been featured at prestigious venues and festivals including the Victoria & Albert Museum, the National Film Theatre, the National Theatre, the London Film Festival, and Sheffield International Documentary Fest.

-The photographs aim to capture individuals in quiet, reflective moments of loneliness – the times when the noise fades, the world slows down, and emotional distance becomes impossible to ignore.
+The photographs aim to capture individuals in quiet, reflective moments – a recognition of how loneliness often shows up in quieter moments, when the world slows down, and emotional distance becomes harder to ignore.